driemworks/Grants-Program/applications/mercury-application-template.md

 ### Overview

 Mercury is a fully decentralized data management solution which adds additional functionality and structure to a private IPFS cluster by leveraging Substrate.
 Our initial use case will be to construct a fully decentralized pinning service.
 Current solutions for decentralized storage are either lacking in security and privacy or rely on some centralized service.
-To illustrate this point, consider how the usage of a pinning services (e.g. Piñata) necessitates centralization, since the ipfs cluster in use is behind a centralized API and paywall, or how Textile de-decentralizes Filecoin.
-A fully decentralized approach provides individuals a platform without the risks associated with centralized APIs, along with the opportunity to profit from their passive storage.
+To illustrate this point, consider how the usage of a pinning service (such as Piñata) necessitates centralization, since the ipfs cluster in use is behind a centralized API and paywall, or how Textile de-decentralizes Filecoin.
+A fully decentralized approach provides individuals a platform without the risks associated with centralized APIs and the additional opportunity to profit from their passive storage.
 In addition to the benefits of decentralization, the modularity and upgradeability provided with substrate would allow us to easily account for API changes or library upgrades.
 We propose a *decentralized pinning service*, facilitating an ecosystem that:
 * incentivizes and rewards nodes to provide off-chain storage
 * provides on-chain governance and moderation
-* allows for highly resilient, available, and cost efficient data storage and delivery <- bold claims ...
+* more control over your data and the ability to store and share private data

  There are various real world benefits resulting from this approach.
 IPFS provides a more resilient and efficient way to access data.
 Not only does it provide more cost efficient storage and hosting, but also more cost efficient access, as there is no third party that acts as platform owner and maintainer.
 Transparent governance and moderation is also easily achievable with this approach.
 We also provide a means of passive income for storage providers.
 Content creators also benefit from a higher degree of freedom, means of support/funding, etc., but also a higher degree of accountability and traceability.

 ### Project Details
 Mercury expands on [previous work](https://github.com/rs-ipfs/substrate) which laid the groundwork for IPFS integration with substrate and the runtime module which will be our initial focus.
-The goal of this proposal is to build a fully decentralized pinning service along with a youtube-like sample user interface.
+The goal of this proposal is to build a fully decentralized pinning service along with a sample user interface.
 We will accomplish this by introducing new runtime modules that allow nodes to request data from other nodes outside of IPFS, building an offchain-worker to handle data encryption/decryption, developing a reward distribution scheme for nodes providing storage (via pinning content in ipfs), and constructing a system through which new nodes can securely join the private ipfs network.

 We will accomplish this by using a collection of requests that are fulfilled by offchain workers.
 From a 30,000 foot view of this project, there will be four separate queues that nodes can send requests to.